iwillcthew/ProSketch/README.md

 ## Demo

 ### Video Demo
-Watch the demo video to see ProSketch in action:
+Watch the demo video to see ProSketch in action (Click the thumbnail to watch the demo video):
 [![ProSketch Demo](assets/images/video-thumbnail.png)](https://youtu.be/69UmZXzzFik)

 ### Screenshots